UlianaStefanishyna/UlianaStefanishyna/README.md

 &nbsp;

-- 🔭 I am currently working at [Amazon](https://en.wikipedia.org/wiki/Amazon_(company)) as a Software Development Engineer II for over 3y.
+- 🔭 I am currently working at [Amazon](https://en.wikipedia.org/wiki/Amazon_(company)) as a Software Development Engineer II for over 3 years.
 - 💼 I have 6y of working experience in the industry.
 - 🌱 I am passionate about personal growth and continuous learning.
 - 📫 How to reach me: send me an email at ustefs@gmail.com or DM me in social media.